Akash-H-119/Firewall-Configuration-Task/README.md

    - Output showed `TcpTestSucceeded : False`, confirming the block.

 5. **Removed the Test Rule**
-   - Deleted the `Block_Telnet_23` rule to restore the original state.
+   - Deleted the `Block_Telnet` rule to restore the original state.

 ## Outcome
 - Verified that inbound traffic on port 23 was successfully blocked.